ALILODHI-cloud/UVAmacro/post_1/body.md

 ### Straddle swaption on a 2s5s10s swap butterfly

 If indeed the 5yr yield captures the full spectrum of rate expectations (short, medium and long-run), then high vol environments should see large oscillations in the 5s relative to the 2s and 10s (in particular, in the quantity 5s – (10s+2s)/2) (Figure 5).
-This recommends a straddle swaption on a 2s5s10s butterfly swap (that is, buying both the right to enter the swap as a payer of the 5s, and the right to enter as a receiver of the 5s).
+This reccomends buying the belly in a 2s5s10s straddle swap fly (that is, buying two ATM straddles on the 5yr rate, and then selling an ATM straddle on each of the wings).
+Gains are realised when volatility in 5yr rate outperforms that of the wing rates.
+Also, recall, a straddle itself comprises both a receiver and payer swaption.
+The straddle being ATM means that its constituent swaptions are both ATM.

 ![Alt_text](figures/figure5.jpg)